Updated on September 17, 2021 by Ivana

 Since you’ve already carefully divided your leads according to your end goal, now it’s time to create the content and set up email sequences for each segment.
 Optimize the content to cater to each specific group so you can achieve the best results.
 When possible, it is best to repurpose existing content.

 You can segment your leads in any way you want based on a common data point they share, but it is usually best to do so based on multiple data points for more accurate targeting.

 Geography (city, country, region)

-An important data segment for targeting in a specific region.
-This data allows you to target leads in companies in a specific city, country and region.
+An important data segment for targeting a specific region.
+This data allows you to target leads in companies in a specific city, country, and region.
 For possible recruitment or breaking through in a new market, possibly with a large part of it dominated by a local service or product.

 Demographic (age, gender)